Stay up to date with our latest news, competitions and offers. We look forward to staying in touch.

-We are the Worldwide Roar.
-We grew out of the Warwick Rowers, an amateur naked calendar that started in England in 2009 and went on to produce award-winning calendars for ten years.
-Now launching our third calendar as the Worldwide Roar, we operate as a non-profit organisation.
-We rely on your support to help us share a message of hope, empowerment and freedom with those who need it most.
+Our project grew out of the Warwick Rowers, an amateur naked calendar that started in England in 2009 and went on to produce award-winning calendars for ten years.
+Now on our third calendar and first exhibition as the Worldwide Roar, we operate as a non-profit campaigning and fundraising organisation.

 We raise funds for Sport Allies, the registered charity that empowers young people to get the most out of sport and life, regardless of their sexuality, gender identity, race or physical ability.
 We are also funding ground-breaking new research by universities in the UK and Canada into how healthier versions of masculinity can make the world a better place.

 As a non-profit organisation that operates independently of corporate sponsors, we rely entirely on your support to keep going.
 We’re dedicated to creating the content you love, and to taking men on a journey that makes them part of the change we all want to see.
 And of course, we want everyone involved to have fun!

-Put our award-winning calendar on your wall or enjoy the whole WR experience with added images, video!
+Put our award-winning calendar on your wall or enjoy the whole WR experience with added images and video!
 Either way, we’ll be with you all year to make every month amazing!